mgarcia01752/RouterShell/doc/cli/configure/interface/dummy.md

-Your updated wiki on dummy interfaces looks comprehensive and clear.
-Here are a few minor adjustments and suggestions for clarity:

 # Dummy Interfaces

 A dummy interface is a software-based virtual interface that behaves like a network interface but doesn't correspond to any physical hardware.
 It is often used for testing, development, or as a placeholder for various network configurations and services.